 I’m preserving this specific taste memory as is, letting its little freak-of-nature existence remain intact and celebrating it as a fun family curiosity.

-I’m not even asking you to try it, but I do want to know: is this the weirdest snack you’ve ever heard of?
-What’s the most out-there thing you used to eat as a kid?
+I’m not even asking you to try it, but I do want to know: Is this the weirdest snack you’ve ever heard of?

 - 1 sleeve Ritz Crackers

 - 1 block Velveeta cheese

 - Unwrap the sleeve of Ritz crackers and the block of Velveeta.

 - Slice off a few pieces of Velveeta and cut into cubes.

 - Place the cubes atop the Ritz crackers and squirt each with a dollop of Heinz ketchup.